rgitrepo/kubernetes-beginner-to-pro/docs/day3/kubectl.md

 Certainly!
-Below is the enhanced tutorial with sample commands and outputs.
+Below is the updated tutorial that now includes the `k9s` section with a sample output description.

 ---